isidore/MobProgrammingBook/manuscript/02_Setting up the space.md

 The navigator is the main person programming.
 While they will take insight and help from the mob, they are the person who has to make the final decision on what to do.
 They should be talking in the highest level of abstraction possible.
 However, in the beginning, this is often at the level of keystrokes and simple programming structures.

-We will go into this more in the chapter on **Strong-style Pairing**.
+We will go into this more in the chapter on **Strong-Style Pairing**.

 ### The Mob

 The mob is checking the navigator and contributing insights when appropriate.
-Remember that you are rotating fast and soon a new person will be navigating.
-This forces the other people in the mob pay attention.
+Remember that you will be rotating fast and soon a new person will be navigating.
+This forces the other people in the mob to pay attention.

 ### The Facilitator